A hardware efficient quantum residual neural network without post-selection: Quantum Residual Neural Network

 is fully differentiable with respect to both variational angles and residual strengths.
 This choice also gives $\beta_l$ a clear physical meaning as the relative strength of the variational unitary versus the identity channel, with transparent limits: $\beta_l \to 0$ bypasses the block, while $|\beta_l| \to 1$ applies an equal mixture $\frac{1}{2}(I + W_l)$.
 The parameterization was specifically engineered to eliminate post-selection while preserving the residual structure and barren-plateau mitigation.

 Thus each block realizes a weighted combination of the identity and the variational transformation, with weights determined directly by the ancilla amplitudes.
-For an input state $|\psi_{\mathrm{in}}\rangle$, the probability of obtaining the ancilla outcome $|0\rangle $ is the squared norm of the post-selected state,
+Although no post-selection is performed, it is instructive to define the notional probability that the ancilla would be found in $|0\rangle $ if it were measured:

 where $\operatorname{Re}$ denotes the real part.
 For a circuit of $L$ residual blocks, the transformation can be expressed as,

 and total probability that the circuit succeeds across all blocks is the product of the individual success probabilities,